 - Prevent blood accumulation

 However, these cannot prevent varicose veins.
-Consult your doctor for an effective treatment plan.
+Consult your doctor for an effective treatment plan and a decision whether you require varicose veins surgery.

 Ambulatory Phlebectomy refers to the removal of bulging small veins through tiny needle-like incisions in the skin.
 While vein stripping is the surgical removal of greater veins that are not visible on the skin.